Display-Lab/psdo/DICTIONARY.md

 ## relational information display
 An information content entity that displays relations between dimensions in a concretized collection of display components. http://purl.obolibrary.org/obo/psdo#psdo_0000001
-## represented dimension
+## representing dimension
-A role inhering in the set of attributes of a mark that share a scale type and that convey information about something in a representational information display. http://purl.obolibrary.org/obo/psdo#psdo_0000006
+A role inhering in the set of attributes of a mark that share a scale type and that convey information about something in a relational information display. http://purl.obolibrary.org/obo/psdo#psdo_0000006
 ## scale type
 A quality that is the abstract measurement property of a concretized display component.